nikbearbrown/NanoLex/Data/NanoLex_1.md

 #### Relational Adjectives (Pertainyms):
  - **Emendatory:** Pertaining to or involving emendation, typically used in formal contexts to describe actions or processes related to textual correction.

-### Expanded Definition and Usage\n"Emend" is primarily used within academic and literary circles, where precision and clarity in written communication are paramount.
+### Expanded Definition and Usage:
+"Emend" is primarily used within academic and literary circles, where precision and clarity in written communication are paramount.
 This term encompasses not just the act of correcting errors but also the nuanced process of refining and enhancing a text to meet high intellectual and aesthetic standards.
 In scholarly publishing, emending a manuscript is a critical step that significantly contributes to the quality and credibility of academic literature.